The Second World Book Series

 excellently crafted novel.
 Anyone remotely interested in space travel, or the

 future of the human race, would be interested in reading Doug Cook's book.
-Well done!
+Well

 Rick Zucker, VP Explore Mars